 ER Rohwer

-We present a fast gas chromatographic system that can be used as a second dimension in comprehensive (supercritical fluid × gas) chromatography (SFC×GC).
+We present a fast gas chromatographic system that can be used as a second dimension in comprehensively coupled supercritical fluid and gas chromatography (SFC×GC).
 The temperature of the short (1 metre long) capillary column is controlled by a resistively heated coaxial stainless steel tube.
 The electrical resistance and therefore temperature of the stainless steel tube is measured by continuous monitoring of the current/voltage ratio.
 Highly repeatable heating rates of up to 2100 C/min (35 C/s) are obtained, which should be sufficient for the most demanding fast chromatograms.
 To reduce the cooling time between temperature programs the column is cooled by injecting evaporating carbon dioxide into the space between the coaxial heater and the column.
 This gives cooling rates of 5100 C/min (85 C/s) which allows quick succession of temperature programs.
 More repeatable heating profiles with stable GC retention times together with faster cooling are significant improvements on previous SFC×GC systems.
-Cycle times of four gas chromatograms per minute could readily be achieved, which allows efficient coupling high resolution stop-flow SFC in the first dimension.
+Cycle times of four gas chromatograms per minute could readily be achieved, which allows efficient coupling to high resolution stop-flow SFC in the first dimension.

 We demonstrate the fast chromatograph by separating fatty acid methyl esters by SFC×GC chromatography, yielding fatty acid profile information which would be useful in the food and biodiesel industries.